Who We Are

 Jack is a Spokane, Washington resident and attended Gonzaga Prep.
 After graduating from Ferris H.S., Jack obtained his real estate license within 2 weeks of his 18th birthday and started work for his father's real estate company, "Kestell Company".

 In 1981, Jack bought the Kestell Company from his father and not only grew the Company to over 30 seasoned agents, but weathered every financial storm over the last 35 years.
-Not only did Jack buy his Company from his dad, but Jack's wife, son and daughter all work closely at Kestell Company, creating a family rich environmnet that is based on principals of community, help and family.
+Not only did Jack buy his Company from his dad, but Jack's wife, son, daughter and nephew all work closely at Kestell Company, creating a family rich environmnet that is based on principals of community, help and family.

 Jack's business acumen and experience over the years has brought a wealth of knowledge to the real estate community.
 With thousands of residential and commercial real estate transactions over the years, Jack has also developed a number of high profile residential developments for leading builders along with commerical developments spread throughout the city.